 Legatrin PM Side Effects

-Note: This page contains information about the side effects of acetaminophen / diphenhydramine.
-Some of the dosage forms included on this document may not apply to the brand name Legatrin PM.
+Note: This document contains side effect information about acetaminophen / diphenhydramine.
+Some dosage forms listed on this page may not apply to the brand name Legatrin PM.

 For Healthcare Professionals